-This program consists of eliminating Thorpe Loop on Route 5, which includes stops 2-7 outbound and 25-
+This program consists of replacing Thorpe Loop on Route 5, which includes stops 2-7 outbound and 25-30 inbound with an on-demand program.
+The geofenced area, as shown in Figure 6, includes Thorpe Loop stops, Flagstaff Medical Center stop, and the

-30 inbound.
-The geofenced area, as shown in Figure 6, includes Thorpe Loop stops, Flagstaff Medical Center stop, and the Downtown Connection Center.
+Downtown Connection Center.

-It is recommended that this program will use the microtransit strategy with one dedicated vehicle during Route 5 service hours and will rely on utilizing Mountain Lift paratransit vehicles that are in service to supplement the service.
+It is recommended that this program uses the microtransit strategy with one dedicated vehicle during Route 5 service hours and relies on utilizing Mountain Lift paratransit vehicles that are in service to supplement the service.
 It is not recommended to have a TNC partnership to solely serve the Thorpe Loop area since existing Mountain Lift vehicles already serve this area frequently.
-A Mountain Lift vehicle can perform on-demand trips when demand is low in the program, resulting in paratransit better coordination and flexibility between both programs.
+A Mountain Lift vehicle can perform on-demand trips when demand is low in the paratransit program, resulting in better coordination and flexibility between both programs.